Pierced Stones

 (Photo A. de Graauw, 2020).

-The semi-circular shape at Leptis Magna is still a bit mysterious … These pierced stones are after all perhaps just meant for some kind of timber mooring pole, but be careful not to get your fingers and mooring lines caught between the pole and the wall …
+The semi-circular shape at Leptis Magna is still a bit mysterious … These pierced stones are after all perhaps just meant for some kind of wooden mooring pole, but be careful not to get your fingers and mooring lines caught between the pole and the wall …

 A last group of pierced stones was found at the south anchorage of Caesarea (Sdot Yam, Israel) where two rows of 0.5 x 0.6 x 1.3 m stones, each with one 0.2-0.25 m hole, were found.
 This alignment is 75 m long and 5 m wide, looking very much like a jetty from the beach to some nearshore reefs.
-The author (Galili, 1993) assumes that the stones were used as a base for timber piles supporting a jetty.
+The author (Galili, 1993) assumes that the stones were used as a base for wooden piles supporting a jetty.
 Similar stones were found near Saintes Maries de la Mer (0.7-0.8 m stones with hole of 0.22-0.25 m diameter) (Long, 2016) and a similar stone (1.15 x 0.83 m with twin holes of 0.27 m) was found at Myndos (Dumankaya, 2015).

 (Photo A. de Graauw, 2022).